MisterMur/nyc-web-010719/41-events-and-state/README.md

 - [ ] Add event handlers to elements in React
 - [ ] Explain why we have Synthetic Events
+      - 1 there's that pooling
+      - API that is consistent across browsers
+      - that's a bug in the browser
+      - react-dom / react-native
 - [ ] Correctly choose when to use `props` vs `state`, and explain why one would use one or the other
 - [ ] Instantiate `state` inside and outside of the `constructor`
 - [ ] Create event handler callbacks that manipulate `state`